 The purpose of the NOLA Immersion is to cultivate, through active service and the lens of faith, a sense of solidarity with women and men living on the margins.
 In that same spirit of solidarity, participants live simply and in community together, with prayer and reflection central to the experience.
-The NOLA Immersion seeks participants with a diversity of spiritual backgrounds and welcomes individuals of all religions.
+The NOLA Immersion seeks participants with a diversity of spiritual backgrounds and welcomes applications from individuals of all religions.

 While the service-immersion experience in New Orleans takes place each year during Winter Break, the pre-immersion process begins almost a year prior to that time.
 In April, fourteen students are selected as the NOLA Team for the coming academic year.
 The NOLA Team meets each week during Fall Semester to get to know each other, to learn about New Orleans and the purpose of the NOLA Immersion program, and to solidify the itinerary for the service-immersion over Winter Break.
 In October, the NOLA Team organizes the annual NOLA Meal Auction to raise funds and foster community at PC.
 There is an overnight retreat for all trip participants in November.